jpb/elm-web-server/readme.md

         ...
     }

-An example of using the module can be found in the [universal-elm repository](https://github.com/opvasger/universal-elm).
-It features a small setup using [Webpack](https://webpack.js.org/).
+Examples of usage can be found in the `examples` sub-directory.

 ## Features
 - Utility-modules for working with Http-Request/Response on the server